Strategy #1 Promptly Communicate with Customers

 The approach can be adopted by businesses that have a system in place to identify high-impact customers and flag their cases for immediate attention.
 Regularly reviewing customer data can help identify patterns and proactively address potential issues before they become breaches.

-4. Provide Alternative Solutions
+Strategy #4 Provide Alternative Solutions

 After the SLA breach, businesses should not only focus on apologizing but also on finding alternative solutions to minimize the impact on the customer.
 Providing options or workarounds will make the customers feel supported and valued, even in the face of a breach.